Aidan Morris: 2023: Second championship

 During the 2023 preseason, Morris changed his squad number from 21 to 8.
-During 2023 season, Morris became the full-time starter next to Darlington Nagbe in midfield, and on March 25, he scored his first goal for the club in a 6–1 win over Atlanta United at home.
+During 2023 season, Morris became the full-time starter next to Darlington Nagbe in midfield, shifting from a deep-lying role into a more complete box-to-box position.
+On March 25, he scored his first goal for the club in a 6–1 win over Atlanta United at home.
 He added his second and third goals for the club in the following match against Real Salt Lake on April 1.

 On April 12, Morris signed a new contract with the Crew until 2026.
 He scored his fourth goal of the season in the 3–0 Hell is Real derby victory against FC Cincinnati.
-After making the playoffs for the first time since winning the 2020 MLS Cup, Morris and the Columbus Crew defeated Los Angeles FC 2-1 in MLS Cup to give Morris his second championship.
+After making the playoffs for the first time since winning the 2020 MLS Cup, Morris and the Columbus Crew defeated Los Angeles FC 2–1 in the MLS Cup final to give Morris his second championship.